jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Specification.md

 > See also: [[thoughts/Rhizome Research Log|Research Log]]

 ## Misc notes
+- good datastructures to have as primitives
+	-
 - should provide key components
 	- logical pipes -> connectivity between nodes
 	- host bootstrapping -> akin to DHCP, set of protocols supported, basic info and about where to connect for discovery